BYOD Recommended Device Portal

 Limited KHS Loan Computers

-A limited number of better quality second hand devices will be available for long-term loan from the school.
-Our Governing Council has developed criteria for allocation, which will mainly be around evidence of financial hardship, but other aspects will be taken into consideration, including the number of students in the family attending KHS, etc. Families will be able to apply for one of these devices early in Term 4.
-Application forms will be made available to current and future (year 7) families with decisions made by mid Term 4.
+A limited number of better quality second hand devices will be available for long-term hire from the school.
+Our Governing Council has developed criteria for allocation, which will mainly be around evidence of financial hardship, but other aspects will be taken into consideration, including the number of students in the family attending KHS, etc. Please use the online application link below to Apply for a one year hire.
+If sucessful a Hire agreement will be sent via email.

-For further information, please click on the link below to view the BYOD Policy.
+For further information, please click on the link below to view the BYOD Information Flyer.

 Policy, Filtering & Security